wp-plugins/auto-featured-image-from-title/readme.txt

 == Description ==

-This plugin automatically generates an image from the post title of a new or updated post and sets it as the featured image.
-The image will then be included in your theme wherever the featured image for the post is called for.
+This plugin automatically generates an image from the post title or post excerpt of a new or updated post or page and sets it as the featured image.
+The image will then be included in your theme wherever the featured image for the post or page is called for.

-It's good to have an image in every post that you create.
+It's good to have an image in every post and page that you create.
 It helps for things like like search engine optimization, social sharing, and just the attractiveness of your blog.
 But sometimes it can take longer to find a good image for a particular blog post than to write the post itself.

 This plugin simplifies the process of publishing blog content.
-It will create a customized image for each post you write.
-You can select a background image to match the look and feel of your blog, and the plugin will automatically write the title of a new or updated post on top of this this background image to create a unique image for each post.
+It will automatically create a customized image for each post or page that you write.
+You can select a background image to match the look and feel of your blog, and the plugin will automatically write the title or excerpt of a new or updated post or page on top of this this background image to create a unique image for each post.

 == Installation ==